mlnarik/SQLsync/README.md

 SQLsync
 =======

-Master-master database replication with PostgreSQL and Android's SQLite
+Master-master database replication with PostgreSQL and Android's SQLite.

+#Instalation